mohamedac29/S2-FPN/README.md

 ### Pretrained Weights

-You can download the pretrained weights
+You can download the pretrained weights.
+There are some differences in the accuracy listed here
 - Camvid and Cityscapes Datasets.
 FPS computed based on GTX1080Ti

 |     Dataset      |  Pretrained  | Train type |    mIoU    |  FPS  |                                                                    model                                                                     |